RosettaCommons/documentation/RosettaMembrane:-Configuring-Required-Inputs.md

 ```

 ## Setting up a job using inputs from commandline (recommended)
 Setting up a job using the commandline is the easiest way to run your protocol in the membrane framework.
-It only requires two files in addition to all the spanfiles and optional lipophilicity files.
+It only requires one file in addition to all the spanfiles, optional lipophilicity files, optional PDB files, and flags or options file.

 The **setup file** (for instance membrane_setup.txt) needs to contain one line for each chain in your protein: